Valfleuri : Our Story & Legacy

 2020’s

-Always attentive to food trends and committed to offering healthy and delicious products, Valfleuri continues to develop responsible supply chains and culinary innovations.
+Always attentive to changes in food trends and committed to offering healthy, gourmet products, Valfleuri continues to develop responsible supply chains and culinary innovations.

-In 2020, the company innovated with the launch of three ranges of organic pasta, rich in vegetables and legumes, meeting the growing consumer demand for more natural food.
+In 2020, the company broke new ground with the creation of three ranges of organic pasta.

-In 2021, Valfleuri took a new step forward by creating a French durum wheat supply chain from farms certified High Environmental Value (HVE) and by launching a range of 100% HVE durum wheat pasta.
+In 2021, Valfleuri took another step forward with the creation of a French durum wheat supply chain from farms with High Environmental Value (HVE) certification and the launch of a range of 100% HVE durum wheat pasta.

-In 2025, building on this experience and attentive to market trends, Valfleuri is launching the “Com O’jardin” range.
-Made from vegetables and legumes, it revisits the most popular recipes from previous ranges to offer a tasty, balanced, and accessible alternative for everyone.
+In 2025, drawing on its experience and attentive to market developments, Valfleuri created the “Com O’jardin” range.
+Made from vegetables and legumes, it is inspired by the most popular recipes from the 2020 creations, offering a tasty, balanced alternative that is accessible to all.